B1.1 Read and represent whole numbers up to and including 50, and describe various ways they are used in everyday life.

 Piaget's (1965) work with young children revealed that they had a false conception of quantity.
 In one experiment, tokens on a table were moved away from each other, and the children were asked to say whether the quantity remained the same or was different.
 They responded that there were now more tokens, demonstrating their lack of understanding of the concept of conservation of number, that the quantity remains constant even if the elements are scattered to give the impression of a larger quantity.
 On the other hand, students who have grasped this concept understand that a quantity of objects can only be changed by adding or subtracting elements.

-Ask students the following question: Which row contains the most objects?
+To determine if a student understands the conservation principle, ask: Which row contains the most objects?

-The ability to identify a quantity globally or subitizing is the ability to quantify the elements of a given set of objects without counting each element.
+The ability to subitize, or identify a quantity globally is the ability to quantify the elements of a given set of objects without counting.
 Activities designed to develop this skill (using dot cards, for example) help students develop a mental representation of the quantity associated with a number.

 Dot Cards: